xiaoxiaxusummer/multi_mode_pinching_antenna/README.md

 ## ❤️ Citation
-If you use this code in your research, please cite the following paper:
+If you find this work useful for your research, please consider citing:

 X. Xu, X. Mu, Y. Liu, and A. Nallanathan,
 “Multi-Mode Pinching-Antenna Systems: Mode Selection or Mode Combining?” arXiv:2603.08472, 2026.

 ## 📄 Related Work
-The fundamental concept of mode and the detailed physic model of multi-mode PASS can be found in paper ``Multi-Mode Pinching Antenna Systems Enabled Multi-User Communications'' [[arXiv Preprint](https://arxiv.org/abs/2601.20780)].
+The fundamental concept and detailed physic model of multi-mode PASS can be found in paper ``Multi-Mode Pinching Antenna Systems Enabled Multi-User Communications'' [[arXiv Preprint](https://arxiv.org/abs/2601.20780)].
 In this previous work, the PAs are divided into two groups for fixed mode selection.